qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

 An element often used with positioners is the ``Repeater``.
 It works like a for-loop and iterates over a model.
-In the simplest case a model is just a value providing the amount of loops.
+In the simplest case, a model is just a value providing the number of loops.

 .. figure:: assets/repeater.png